desec-io/desec-stack/docs/rrsets.rst

     :Access mode: read, write

-    TTL (time-to-live) value, which dictates for how long resolvers may cache this RRset.
+    TTL (time-to-live) value, which dictates for how long resolvers may cache this RRset, measured in seconds.
 Only positive integer values are allowed.
     Additional restrictions may apply.

 ``type``
     :Access mode: read, write-once (upon RRset creation)